Skip to content

 • Windows Session Host Server Preparation:

-1. Install supported Windows server as virtual machine or on physical hardware
+1. Install supported Windows server as a virtual machine or on physical hardware

-2. Configure machine into domain or workgroup as per your requirement
+2. Configure the machine into a domain or workgroup as per your requirement.

 3. Install HyWorks Session Host module .